Mode testing, critical bandwidth and excess mass: Simulation study

-\textbf{Testing unimodality vs. multimodality.} From the results reported in Tables \ref{estsim1} and \ref{estsim2}, it can be concluded that SI is quite conservative: even for high sample sizes, the percentage of rejections is below the significance level, and quite close to 0 even for $\alpha=0.10$.
-An exception to this conservative behaviour can be found in models M5 (with outliers in tails) and M6 (with a \emph{flat tail}), finding percentages of rejections between $0.03$ and $0.052$ for $n=200$ or $n=1000$, when $\alpha=0.10$.
+\textbf{Testing unimodality vs. multimodality.} From the results reported in Tables \ref{estsim2a} and \ref{estsim2b}, it can be concluded that SI is quite conservative: even for high sample sizes, the percentage of rejections is below the significance level, and quite close to 0 even for $\alpha=0.10$.
 Regarding FM, a systematic behaviour cannot be concluded: the percentage of rejections is above the significance level for models M1, M5, M7, M9 or M10, but it can be also below the true level for M2, M4 or M8.

 The behaviour of HY is quite good when using $I=[0,1]$ for the different distributions and large sample sizes.
 For $n=1000$, the percentage of rejections is quite close to $\alpha$, except for model M5 (for $\alpha=0.05$, below level) and for models M6 and M7 (for $\alpha=0.10$, above level).
 However, the percentage of rejections is usually below the significance level for small sample sizes.
 Exceptions to this general pattern are found for model M1 ($n=200$), M3 ($n=50$) and M10 ($n=200$), where percentage of rejections is close to $\alpha$ and models M3 ($n=200$), M6 ($n=200$) and M7 with percentages above $\alpha$.
 Nevertheless, it should be kept in mind that the support where unimodality is tested must be known.
 Similarly to SI, the results obtained with HH are quite conservative.
 For instance, for $n=1000$, even taking $\alpha=0.10$, the percentage of rejections is always below $0.002$.